rectorphp/getrector-com/resources/blog/posts/2024/2024-05-02-how-to-upgrade-zend-legacy-project.md

 <br>

-Second, you can switch to another framework like Symfony/Laravel.
-Surprisingly, such a switch is **cheaper to perform**, thanks to the vast Symfony/Laravel ecosystem and well community support.
+Second, you can change to another framework like Symfony/Laravel.
+Surprisingly, such a change is **cheaper to perform**, thanks to the vast Symfony/Laravel ecosystem and well community support.

 Instead of a 2-step migration, going Zend 2 to 3, then Laminas, this is only a single step.
 The work is done in parallel, so feature [delivery keeps running](/blog/success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application).
 The only work that needs to be done is to identify MVC patterns in your specific Zend 2 project.
 MVC patterns in Symfony/Laravel are very well documented, and Zend 2 features are a major subset of them.